-Vanilla is one of the most prized spices in the world, and one of the hardest to grow, making natural vanilla flavor a hot commodity in the food industry.
+What is natural vanilla flavor?
+Well, vanilla is one of the most prized spices in the world, and one of the hardest to grow, making natural vanilla flavor a hot commodity in the food industry.
 People love the taste of vanilla.
 So, what’s a manufacturer to do when vanilla is clocking in at more than $200 per pound?
 Or when there’s not even enough to go around?
-Why, they recreate the flavor, of course!
+Why, they recreate the flavor and call it 'natural vanilla flavor'!

 In this article you will learn:

 - The difference between natural and artificial flavors